vincentbarr/vincentbarr.github.com/_posts/2013-08-10-problem-with-powerpoint.md

 ---
 {% include JB/setup %}

-People love their PowerPoints.
-Some even write PowerPoints about PowerPoint, or PowerPoints to help you make more PowerPoints, better PowerPoints.
+People love their PowerPoints, so much so they write PowerPoint about PowerPoints.

 When I 'Google' "powerpoint presentation rules," I can choose from 4,200,000 results (limit this to URLs ending in PPT or PDF and it's ~404,000).
 The etiquette that has evolved from this labor:

 >Good PPT presentations use a font no smaller than 1,000px, present no more than on idea per slide, and follow a    1:10 text-to-image ratio.